 Secure your spot while tickets last!

-There was a time where urban music in the UK only existed online.
-Before Spotify's playlists and the Official UK Charts championed the sounds of rap-orientated music in UK rappers, the onus fell largely on platforms who had no clear route to commercialisation.
-Link Up TV is a video hub, first and foremost.
-From hosting anthems like Mist's "Karlas Back" and Section Boyz's "Trappin' Ain't Dead", to their iconic Behind Barz freestyle series, Link Up have become an undeniable force in British rap music over the years.
-With over 5,000 videos, two apps and now a print magazine, it's fair to say that Link Up has played a monumental role in helping the scene grow to where it is today.
+There was once a time when 'urban' music in Britain only existed online.
+Before Spotify playlists and the Official UK Charts championed rap-orientated music, the onus fell largely on platforms that had no clear route to commercialisation.
+Link Up TV, first and foremost, is a music video hub.
+From hosting anthems like "Karla's Back" by Mist and Section Boyz's "Trappin' Ain't Dead", to their iconic Behind Barz freestyle series, Link Up have become an undeniable force in British rap music over the years.
+With over 5,000 videos, two apps and now a print magazine, it's fair to say that Link Up TV has played a monumental role in helping the scene grow to where it is today.

-Their YouTube channel, which launched in 2009, has provided the basis for much of its success—producing eye-popping stats along the way.
-Nearly one billion video views, 792,000 subscribers and 1.8 million followers on social media later, Link Up's numbers among urban media platforms in the UK are second to none.
-67's drill anthem, "Let's Lurk", has racked up close to 11 million views on the channel, and is an accurate representation of how the online world has wrestled away power from traditional entertainment mediums.
-Complex caught up with founder Rashid Kasirye to find out how he built one of the UK's leading black music media platforms.
+Their YouTube channel—which launched in 2009—has provided the basis for much of Link Up's success, producing eye-popping stats along the way.
+With almost one billion video views, 792,000 subscribers and 1.8 million followers on social media, Link Up's numbers among UK 'urban' media platforms are second to none.
+67's UK drill anthem, "Let's Lurk", has racked up close to 11 million views on the channel and is an accurate representation of how the online world has wrestled away a lot of the power from the more traditional entertainment mediums.

 What were the first videos you shot for the channel?